firebadnofire/secure-dns-proxy/README.md

 To switch the bind address, use `--bind` (eg. `--bind 127.0.0.53`)

 To switch the bind port, use `--port` (eg. `--port 54`)

+`/etc/secure-dns-proxy/upstreams.conf` as well as `~/.config/secure-dns-proxy/upstreams.conf` are also valid conf locations.

 There is a `--insecure` flag you can use at runtime (eg. `sudo ./secure-dns-proxy --insecure`) that will disable TLS certificate verification.
 You should NEVER need to use this unless you are testing something, in which you should know very well what you are about to do.